 It wasn’t too long ago that Fitzroy North’s Terminus was still operating as a hotel, the sort of hotel where the long-term residents living upstairs wouldn’t think twice about shuffling into the bar in dressing gown and slippers for a few pots of Draught.
 What a difference a change of ownership can make…

-In 2008, it was taken over by Russell Griggs, the man behind the Royston, in Richmond, which was the first Victorian pub to embrace the Australian craft beer revolution.
+In 2008, it was taken over by Russell Griggs, the man behind the Royston, in Richmond, which was one of the first Victorian pubs to embrace the Australian craft beer revolution.
 He set about overhauling the beer list, installing more taps and then undertaking a significant overhaul of the entire 160-year-old building.
 A new kitchen was built and the dining room significantly extended as the Terminus set out to become inner north Melbourne’s premier gastropub.

 Perhaps most appealing, however, is the pricing policy.
 With lots of taps and thus lots of beer to get through, the management has taken the decision to keep margins low.
 That means better prices for punters and beer that turns over faster and should be fresher as a result.

 It makes for quite a package: a highly rated dining room, a choice of old and new school beer bars, a beer garden, top beer food, a sports bar that means those who don’t like sport needn’t be bothered by it, and well-priced, heavily rotated craft beer.
 What’s not to like!